ChristianPeters/crispy-grid/README.md

   * This combines `+column` and `+last`.
 You should favor it over the two in order to reduce CSS output.
 2. `+row`
   * Use this for columns that span the whole row.
 This mixin just calls `+column` with the configured count of `$grid-columns`.
+3. `+nested-column`
+  * This resets the percentage values for nested fluid columns.
+Just provide the intended colspan and the parent colspan `+nested-column(2, 4)`

 ### Options